 The cost isn’t only time.
 Manual steps invite copy-paste errors, broken formulas, and version confusion — and the longer a report takes to produce, the less anyone trusts that it’s current.

-Which reports to automate first
+Which reports to make repeatable first

 - Profit & Loss (income statement) — are we making money, and where is it going?